dacvs/aoc2023/README.md

 ### Day 23

-This example input comes from the problem statement.
+The following example input is given in the problem statement.
 Enter at the top and exit at the bottom, obeying the arrows.

     #.#####################